logicwind/react-native-google-places-autocomplete/README.md

 Number 2 is used when you click on a result.
 Number 3 is used when you select 'Current Location' to load nearby results.
 Number 4 is used when `nearbyPlacesAPI='GoogleReverseGeocoding'` is set and you select 'Current Location' to load nearby results.

-## Changelog

-Please see the [releases](https://github.com/FaridSafi/react-native-google-places-autocomplete/releases) tab for the changelog information.

 ## License